jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/initials/initials.rst

    :align: center

 3. Name - this is a name of a field
-4. Role name - this is a role which will be assgined to fill this field
+4. Role name - this is a role which will be assigned to fill this field
 5. Placeholder - this text will be shown inside the field before it is filled in (can be left empty; field`s name will be used instead)

 This field also includes additional attributes, which you can access by clicking the "Show advanced settings" button.